cybuch/mongobeeJ/README.md

 ##### Mongo java driver conflicts

-**mongobee** depends on `mongo-java-driver`.
+**mongobeeJ** depends on `mongo-java-driver`.
 If your application has mongo-java-driver dependency too, there could be a library conflicts in some cases.

 **Exception**:
 ```